m4sterbunny/Demo/source/index.rst

 This site is written in reStructured Text (rST) which is rendered as HTML.

-The `portfolio <pages/portfolio.html>`_ includes links to a Slate site, which uses markdown to render HTML.
+The `portfolio <pages/portfolio.html>`_ includes links to a Slate site, which uses markdown to render HTML on GitHub pages.
 This achieves several objectives:
 1) It demonstrates my markdown capabilities.
 2) It demonstrates that I can handle static site builders solo (no team here!).
 3) The site consumes API data and displays that in a user-friendly manner (more user friendly than current read the docs offerings!).